bluewaysw/pcgeos/TechDocs/Markdown/Routines/rroutq_t.md

 			word			* blockSize,		/* returned size of new block */ MemHandle		* blockHandle);		/* returned handle of block */
 This routine loads the specified token's **TokenEntry** structure into a newly-allocated global memory block.
-If the token is not found, the returned error flag will be *true*; otherwise, it will be *false*.
+The returned Boolean will be *true* if the token was found, *false* otherwise.

 Pass this routine the following: